-The Cycle-11 proposal templates will be made available in the proposal kit by the end of August.
-The proposal submission system will also open at that time.
+The Cycle-13 proposal templates are available now in the proposal kit and the proposal system is open for submission of proposals.

-A GO proposal requests Spitzer Space Telescope observing time and consists of these elements:
+A Cycle-13 proposal requests Spitzer Space Telescope observing time and consists of these elements:

-- A science justification for the program. - A technical justification describing how the scientific investigation will be implemented, including an explanation of target selection and observing strategy, and how the data will be analyzed.
+- A scientific justification for the program. - A technical plan describing how the scientific investigation will be implemented, including an explanation of target selection and observing strategy, and how the data will be analyzed.

 • Detailed specification of Spitzer observations, through Astronomical Observation Requests (AORs) generated by Spot.
-Only AORs utilizing the IRAC Post-Cryo Mapping Astronomical Observation Template (AOT) will be accepted for Cycle-11.
+Only AORs utilizing the IRAC Post-Cryo Mapping Astronomical Observation Template (AOT) will be accepted.

-An Exploration Science GO proposal includes the elements listed above for GO proposals and adds the following:
+A Legacy or ES proposal includes the elements listed above and adds the following:

 - Statement of technical feasibility and ability of the team to carry out the observations.
-Proposers should explain the work they have done to validate the technical feasibility of their program and the expertise of their team since the SSC has substantially fewer resources available for user support during the warm mission. - Description of the target provenance for programs requesting generic or ToO targets (e.g. "The targets will be selected from Mission-X survey, which is currently scheduled to occur on XXX.").
-In addition, a schedule should be provided showing when throughout Cycle-11 the AORs will be available to schedule.
-Large quantities of time cannot be allocated to programs without known targets unless there is a clear plan for availability of the targets throughout Cycle-11. - A description of the schedulability of the program, e.g. what constraints do the target visibilities and necessary science scheduling constraints place on the availability of the program for scheduling.
-For example, the targets may be spread across the sky and therefore something will be available at all times to schedule or the targets could be concentrated in a particular field that is visible from approximately May 15-June 15 and December 10-Jan 15. - A statement that no proprietary period is requested for the data, or a request for up to 90 days of proprietary data rights with a justification.
+Proposers should explain the work they have done to validate the technical feasibility of their program and the expertise of their team since the SSC has substantially fewer resources available for user support during the warm mission. - Description of the target provenance for programs requesting generic or ToO targets (e.g. "The targets will be selected from Mission-X survey, which is currently scheduled to occur on YYYYMMDD.").
+In addition, a schedule should be provided showing when throughout Cycle-13 the AORs will be available to schedule.
+Large quantities of time cannot be allocated to programs without known targets unless there is a clear plan for availability of the targets throughout Cycle-13. - A description of the expected ease or difficulty in scheduling the program, e.g. what constraints do the target visibilities and necessary science scheduling constraints place on the availability of the program for scheduling.
+For example, the targets may be spread across the sky and therefore something will be available at all times to schedule or the targets could be concentrated in a particular field that is visible from approximately May 15-June 15 and December 10-Jan 15.

 No cost plans are required for the proposals.
-As in past cycles if science data analysis funding is available the awards will be determined through formulaic means (§6.3).
+The science data analysis funding for approved and eligible investigators will be determined through formulaic means (§6.3).